-The 80th was withdrawn to Mareeba in Queensland for rest and to convert to the P-38 Lightning.
-Norb flew an additional 50 missions in the P-38G 43-2212 nicknamed "Ruff Stuff".
+In early 1943, the 80th was withdrawn to Mareeba Airfield in Queensland for rest and to convert to the P-38 Lightning.
+Norb flew an additional 50 missions in the P-38G "Ruff Stuff" 43-2212 that he nicknamed.
 In September 1943, Norb's tour of duty was completed.
-He recalls other fellow pilots, including ace Jay T. Robbins and a tribute to MIA pilots: Danny Roberts and Charlie Bateson.
+He recalls other fellow pilots, including ace Jay T. Robbins and a tribute to the squadrons Missing In Action (MIA) pilots inclduing Danny Roberts and Charlie Bateson.

 The final chapters of the book deal with Norb's stateside service, flying P-59, America's first jet, and later the F-80.
 He married Dorthy from his hometown, and moved back to his hometown.
 The last sections cover his retirement years and reunions with 80th Fighter Squadron pilots.